ambareeshravi/Rooftop_Segmentation_PixelClassifier/README.md

 # InvisionAI_PixelClassifier
-Python Exercise for InvisionAI interview process
+Python Exercise for InvisionAI interview process - segmenting the roofs of buildings in aerial view images

 1. Install all the dependencies from requirements.text in your python3 environment